Scaling Test-Time Verification for Novel Materials

 Self-Correcting Search

 Self-correcting search (Hazra et al., Goodfire Research) exploits a gap between what diffusion models encode internally and what they express in their outputs.
-A probe trained on MatterGen's GemNet hidden states can predict what the band gap of the final structure will be at each intermediate denoising step.
+A probe trained on MatterGen's GemNet3 hidden states can predict what the band gap of the final structure will be at each intermediate denoising step.
 Self-correcting search uses this prediction as a feedback loop.
-At each step, the probe evaluates the proposal, and Metropolis-Adjusted Langevin Ascent accepts or rejects it based on whether it moves toward the target property range.
+At each step, the probe evaluates the proposal, and Metropolis-Adjusted Langevin Ascent4 accepts or rejects it based on whether it moves toward the target property range.

 Standard conditional generation with MatterGen achieves 15% of samples in the target band-gap range, dropping to 6.5% when filtering for stable, unique, and novel candidates.
 Self-correcting search pushes forward the targeting-viability frontier at every conditioning strength tested, generating ~30% more viable candidates in the target range.
 The approach is general.
 Any property predictable from model internals becomes a viable steering signal.